Free consultation

 Who Can Bring a Wrongful Death Claim in Court?

 Every state is allowed to define how wrongful death claims are handled, including determining who is allowed to file these claims in civil court.
 Many states allow family members of the deceased to file the civil wrongful death claim, but that is not the case in Illinois.
-In this state, the law says that the wrongful death claim must be filed by the personal representative, often referred to as the executor, of the deceased individual’s estate.
+In Illinois, the law says that the wrongful death claim must be filed by the personal representative, often referred to as the executor, of the deceased individual’s estate.

 In the event the deceased died without appointing a personal representative in their will, or if they did not have an estate plan, the court can appoint a personal representative.
 This personal representative will be responsible for filing the wrongful death claim in civil court as well as carrying out various tasks related to the overall estate issues.